 When to See a Doctor

 There's a good chance your itchy nipples will ease up with at-home measures.
 But if those changes aren't doing the trick, let your doctor or dermatologist know.
-Reach out to your doctor, too, if nipple itching is associated with signs of a possible infection, like a rash, oozing, crusting or fever.
+Reach out to your doctor, too, if nipple itching is associated with signs of a possible infection, like a rash, oozing, crusting or fever or if you notice any significant changes in your nipples or breasts, especially if you feel lumps or bumps.

 - Mayo Clinic: "Dry Skin"